Licensing, Legal & Compliance

 Protecting and safeguarding intellectual property is at the heart of the healthcare business’s strategic plan.

-When we represent a start-up or inventor (for example, of a medical device), our client may wish to assign or license the technology to a third-party.
-Or our client may wish to provide access to services through a subscription arrangement.
+When we represent a start-up or inventor (for example, of a medical device), our client may wish to assign or license the technology to a third party.
+Or our client may want to provide access to services through a subscription arrangement.

 Protecting the Intellectual Property of a Healthcare Business or Practice